decred/politeia/politeiawww/cmd/politeiawww_dbutil/README.md

 If you import data from a public politeia repo using the [politeiaimport](https://github.com/decred/politeia/tree/master/politeiad/cmd/politeiaimport) tool, you will also need to create user stubs in the politeiawww database for the public keys found in the import data.
 Without the user stubs, politeiawww won't be able to associate the public keys with specific user accounts and will error out.

+Example:

+      $ politeiawww_dbutil [options] stubusers <importdir>